 - dry sherry or rice wine - 2 tablespoons

-- large green onions (shallots) - 2, cut into long thin strips
+- green onions (shallots) - 2, white part sliced finely

 Rinse and dry the fish thoroughly.
 Make three diagonal slashes about 2.5cm apart on each side so the fish cooks evenly.
 Rub inside and out with the salt and sesame oil.
 Place the fish on a plate (or heatproof platter) and scatter the ginger over the top.